New contributors can get started with the how to contribute code to Tails documentation.

 Then, if the reviewer asks for more development to be done before merging, they should set the ticket's QA Check field back to Needs more dev or Needs more info state, and from now on it's the responsibility of the branch/ticket "holder" to change it back to Ready for QA once they consider the issues raised by the reviewer are fixed.

-- Build the branch (or experimental) and test the feature.
+- Build the topic branch and test the feature.